 St. Louis Cemetery Walking Tour

-Delve into the haunted history with one of the greatest New Orleans tourist attractions when you step into the cities oldest cemetery, St. Louis Cemetery No.1, opened in 1789 discover the history of this beautiful cemetery and some of the famous people buried here.
+Delve into the haunted history with one of the greatest New Orleans tourist attractions when you step into the city's oldest cemetery with this walking tour, St. Louis Cemetery No.1, opened in 1789 discover the history of this beautiful cemetery and some of the famous people buried here.

 Learn about the unique burial methods used in this small cemetery and get a glimpse of the thousands of entombments as well as the graves of some of New Orleans' most famous residents.
 Some of the main people you will learn about on this tour include: